 Even though it appears like a great idea to hold your mortgage in your retirement accounts, the high fees and potential lack of diversification makes this strategy only appropriate to a small number of homeowners/investors.
 Namely, those with large RRSP’s and mortgages that are proportional to what their fixed income allocation would be.

-What are your thoughts on holding a mortgage inside an RRSP?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+What are your thoughts on holding a mortgage inside an RRSP?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).